 For each $i$, let $A$ denote the set of clauses with indices between $i \vee (m-k+1)$ and $m$.
 Set $\KKK$ to be the collection of \textit{variable-adjacent} half-edges that are matched to $A$.
 Further, let $\acute{\GGG} = (\acute{\GG}, \acute{\tL})$ be the random $(d,k)$-regular graph coupled to $\GGG$, which has the same clauses $a_1,\ldots,a_{\max{\{i-1,m-k\}}}$ and literals adjacent to them as $\GGG$ and randomly resampled clauses and their literals adjacent to $\KKK$:

 Let $G^\circ\equiv \GG\setminus A$ be the graph obtained by removing $A$ and the half-edges adjacent to it from $\GG$.
 Then, for $i\leq m-k+1$, Jensen's inequality implies that

-where the summation in the \textsc{rhs} runs over all possible matchings $A, \acute{A}$ of $\KKK$ by $k$ clauses (we refer the details to Section 6.1, \cite{dss16}).
+where the summation in the \textsc{rhs} runs over all possible matchings $A, \acute{A}$ of $\KKK$ by $k$ clauses (we refer to Section 6.1 in \cite{dss16} for the details).
 Note that the sum runs over the finitely many choices depending only on $k$, which is affordable in our estimate.
 Also, we can write down the same inequality with $i>m-k+1$, for which the only difference is the size of $\KKK$ being smaller than $k^2$.
 Thus, in the remaining subsection, our goal is to show that for $|\KKK|=k^2 $, there exists an absolute constant $C>0$ such that